opes/byoh/README.md

 #### <a name="digitalocean-image"></a>Choosing an Image

-For this guide, we will be using the **Ubuntu 14.04 x64** Distribution for the image.
+For this guide, we will be using the [**Dokku 0.9.4 on 16.04**](https://cloud.digitalocean.com/droplets/new?size=512mb&region=sfo1&appId=24976861&type=applications) One-click app droplet preset.
 However, DigitalOcean has many different options for server distributions, one-click application installs, and more.

 Read More: [One-click App Installs, Distributions, and More](https://www.digitalocean.com/features/one-click-apps/)